-Due to the COVID-19 pandemic, we have changed the dates for this event from April to November 11 – 13th.
 New Mexicans love their chile and it isn’t the kind with beans that cowboys eatǃ New Mexican Hatch chile is spicy, delicious and becoming on trend in restaurant chains across America.
 When you talk to the chefs in Santa Fe leading this new movement, you will find one thing in common – the say their cuisine in NEW Mexican, not to be confused with Mexican or Tex-Mex.
 As a member of ICCA, you will have the opportunity to experience this amazing culinary city steeped in history and vibrantly reshaping their regional cuisine for the future.
 Best of all it is free for members who are the first to agree to attend the event.
 All you pay is your airfare and transportation to the host hotel, La Fonda on the Plaza, an historic property with deep culinary roots.
 In fact, you will learn much about this Fred Harvey hotel during our ICCA Culinary Immersion as historians join us for a talk about the first restaurant chain in America.
-Click here for the complete agenda.
+Here is the complete agenda for the event: ICCA Culinary Immersion Santa Fe Agenda.

 “It’s a big flavorful food world here in Santa Fe,” says chef John Rivera Sedler, know by locals as the father of contemporary Southwest Cuisine.
 Chef Sedlar is the owner of Eloisa restaurant where he fuses Latin and Southwest flavors with Northern New Mexico classic dishes.
 This new renaissance includes the influences of Asian, French, Italian, Indian or Middle Eastern cuisine which you will find in the numerous award winning restaurants we will visit during the ICCA Culinary Immersion Santa Fe.
 Not only will we dine in these restaurants, but you will also meet these culinary leaders and hear about their successes and failures while creating these trendy new menu items.